Wine glossary

 Destemming

-It consists in the separation of the grape berries from the stems, usually before crushing them
+The process of separating the grape berries from the stems, usually before crushing.
+In some cases, it may occur afterward

 DOC, DOCG

 Wines protected by specific production regulations.
-Regulations for DOCG are stricter than DOC
+DOCG wines are subject to stricter rules and controls compared to DOC wines

 e